thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ### Edit dashboard

-You can edit the title, description, and other fields of the dashboard.
+Edit the fields you need, such as the title or description of the dashboard.
+After making the edits, remember to save all changes.
+With these steps, you will have successfully updated the dashboard information.

 Let’s see how to do this: